cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 |Material,Class, , , , , ,A substance that contains at least one site or bulk phase.,http://www.theworldavatar.com/ontology/ontokin/OntoKin.owl,Material|
 |RateCoefficient,Class,http://www.theworldavatar.com/ontology/ontocape/chemical_process_system/CPS_behavior/behavior.owl#ReactionRateCoefficient,EQUIVALENT-TO, , , ,The coefficients used to evaluate the reaction rate expression.,http://www.theworldavatar.com/ontology/ontokin/OntoKin.owl,Rate Coefficient |

-> **_NOTE:_**  A) Class names have CamelBack notation as shown under the Source column in the table above.
+> **_NOTE:_**  A) Class names have the CamelBack notation, as shown under the Source column in the table above.
 Some examples are ReactionMechanism, Phase, and GasPhase.
-B) User facing names of classes are provided under the Label column.
+B) User-facing names of classes are provided under the Label column.
 Some examples are Reaction Mechanism, Phase and Gas Phase.
 C) Defined ontological subclass of relationship using IS-A and equivalent class relationship using EQUIVALENT-TO.
 D) Any description containing a comma should be enclosed within double quotes.
 E) Provided the complete URL of classes reused from another ontology.
-For example, ReactionRateCoefficient is reused from the Cyber Physical System Behaviour ontology, therefore, its URL http://www.theworldavatar.com/ontology/ontocape/chemical_process_system/CPS_behavior/behavior.owl#ReactionRateCoefficient is used.
+For example, ReactionRateCoefficient is reused from the Cyber-Physical Systems Behaviour ontology; therefore, its URL http://www.theworldavatar.com/ontology/ontocape/chemical_process_system/CPS_behavior/behavior.owl#ReactionRateCoefficient is used.

 ##### Class-class relationships
-The [OWL](#https://www.w3.org/TR/owl-ref/) language supported constructs rdfs:subClassOf and owl:equivalentClass are used for representing subclass of and equivalent class relationships, respectively.
+The [OWL](#https://www.w3.org/TR/owl-ref/) language-supported constructs rdfs:subClassOf and owl:equivalentClass are used for representing subclass of, and equivalent class relationships, respectively.
 The mapping between these relationships and the TBox Generator acceptable relationships is shown below:

 |  OWL relationship                      | TBox Generator acceptable relationship |
 | ---------------------------------------| -------------------------------------- |
 | rdfs:subClassOf                        | IS-A                                   |
 | owl:equivalentClass                    | EQUIVALENT-TO                          |

-> **_NOTE:_** Currently, owl:disjointWith that expresses the disjoint relationship between classes is not supported.
+> **_NOTE:_** Currently, owl:disjointWith, which expresses the disjoint relationship between classes, is not supported.

 #### Object Properties
 Object properties can be represented just below TBox Metadata rows.
 However, it is recommended that object properties should be provided after classes.